shivaShahsavari/Bank_transaction-dashboard/README.md

 <img src="image/git_potential.png" width=600 height=400>

-• Calculating similarity of each pair accounts based on the number of in coming & out going edges to know how much two accounts are similar potentially, specially in the case of labeling (blacklist, red list, white list)
+• Calculating similarity of each pair accounts (using SimRank algorithm) based on the number of in coming & out going edges to know how much two accounts are similar, specially in the case of labeling (blacklist, red list, white list)

 Python libraries: **Pyvis , Networkx**